In this house, we love science.

 Science is everywhere.

 Natural sciences, like pond studies, algae growth and frog life cycles, astronomy studies, learning constellations and moon phases, chemical sciences, practicing vinegar-baking soda volcanoes outside and recognizing chemical elements or compounds around us, biological sciences like the reproduction cycle and the brain function, physical sciences, like gravitational pull and why if the textbook dropped from seventeen feet above the main floor will likely kill your toddler brother.

-We have used apologia textbooks and workbooks since my oldest was in her older elementary years.
+We have used Apologia textbooks and workbooks since my oldest was in her older elementary years.
 At the time, I thought it was a bit detailed.
 I was right.
-It was a bit detailed for the oldest child, because she wasn’t as interested in sciences.
+It was a bit detailed for the oldest child because she wasn’t as interested in the sciences.
 But that was looking through the eyes of just one of my children.
-My other children thoroughly enjoyed the study of marine animals or zoology or astronomy.
+My other children thoroughly enjoyed the study of marine animals or zoology and astronomy.